 Role as Project Manager at X

-I ensured that when any conflicts arose, that they were handled straight away and according to business protocol
+I ensured that when any conflicts arose, they were handled straight away and according to business protocol.

-My doing so led to small conflicts remaining contained, and improved lines of communication between team members.
+This led to minor conflicts remaining contained, and improved lines of communication between team members.

-When reading through your final draft, check the following steps before you submit your job application:
+Now, you can write the paragraph in full.
+When reading through your final draft, check the following steps before you submit your job application.

 Have I addressed all elements of the selection criteria?

-This is as simple as making sure you are specific, concise and that your answers remain relevant with the use of actual experience.
-There is no use going on a tangent and writing an essay if it is a bunch of useless content that is not relevant to the position.
+This is as simple as making sure you are specific, concise and that your answers remain relevant using real experience.
+There is no use going on a tangent and writing an essay if it is a bunch of useless content irrelevant to the position.

 Match your language with that used in the job advertisement.
-When a recruiter is scanning your document and there are words that he or she believes to be relevant to the position, this will more than likely generate some interest – after all, it has been said that every advertised position gets on average 118 applications, so yours needs to stand out in the selection process to make it on the shortlist!
+When a recruiter is scanning your document, and there are words that they believe to be relevant to the position, this will more than likely generate some interest – after all, every corporate job posting gets 250 applications on average.
+Hence, yours needs to stand out in the selection process to make it on the shortlist.

-Also, avoid ambiguous and passive language to really make sure your writing is clear and delivers your point effectively.
+Avoid ambiguous and passive language to make sure your writing is clear and delivers your point effectively.

-Sometimes a new set of eyes can pick up on some mistakes that you might have missed – we all know what it’s like to be working on a piece for a long time; everything starts to look the same.
-Have them look through your work and compare it to the job advertisement – they may be able to offer some insight on how to further improve your piece.
+Sometimes a new set of eyes can pick up on some mistakes that you might have missed.
+When you’ve been working on a piece for a long time, everything starts to look the same.
+Have them look through your work and compare it to the job advertisement – they may be able to offer some insight on how to improve your piece further.